AndyHuh98/Patient-Graph-Database-1/README.md

 ## patients-database
 This is the first of two graph databases and graph database applications that I've created.
 This one is more of a rough draft for the upcoming graph database that utilizes MIT's MIMIC III demo database.
+The main code is located in the neo4j/main folder.

 The Patient Database uses Neo4J and has two functions - the first creates a sample graph database using Neo4J's embedded Java library.
 Then, after creating the graph database, it opens a Java application that allows users to easily query the graph database.